Mojo Marinade

 2 easy flavor variations you can try:

-• Spicy mojo: Finely dice a jalapeno pepper & add it to your homemade mojo.
+• Spicy mojo: Finely dice a jalapeno pepper and add it to your homemade mojo.
 Be sure to deseed some or all of the jalapeno if you don’t want to add too much of a kick.

-• Smoky mojo: Chop a chipotle pepper (from a can, packed in adobo sauce) & add it to your mojo marinade.
+• Smoky mojo: Chop a chipotle pepper (from a can, packed in adobo sauce) and add it to your mojo marinade.
 If you don’t want to add too much heat, you can also simply use the adobo sauce from the can – 1-2 tablespoons will be plenty.

 How to use this Cuban mojo marinade: